EmlynC/emlyn-ipython-notebooks/README.md

 # Emlyn's IPython Notebooks

 A collection of ipython notebooks that I've authored for demonstration and presentation purposes.
-You are welcome to use the information within as you wish, although do note that some of it was lifted from elsewhere so I ask that you respect the original cited work.

 ## List of presentations